Internships in Environmental Studies add first-hand experience by

 their own internships.

-Students are required to sign up for ENV99 in the fall semester (if your
+Students are required to sign up for ENV 99 after

 to complete a poster of their work at the end of the internship (poster template

-and an example can be downloaded here), and are
+and an example can be downloaded here), which they will